All Articles

 Flash Floods

-There’s a reason why you’ve heard, “Turn around, don’t drown.”1 Roughly three quarters of flood deaths in Texas happen in vehicles,2 according to the City of Austin’s Watershed Protection department.
-With our area’s unique geography, waterways are prone to overflowing suddenly.
+There’s a reason why you’ve heard the phrase, “Turn around, don’t drown.”1 With our area’s unique geography, waterways are prone to overflowing suddenly.
 Consequently, flooding roadways may quickly fill with fast-moving, dangerous currents that rival white water rafting.

 Steer clear of standing water on low roadways during and immediately after heavy rains — even if it means going out of your way or postponing your trip — to avoid being swept off the road or trapped in a sinking car.
 What appears to be “safe” can rapidly turn treacherous as water from upstream moves swiftly into low-lying areas.